phpmentoring/resources-php/README.md

 Contact
 =======

-If you have any questions about this repo, please voice them on IRC freenode #phpmentoring.
+If you have any questions or comments about this repo or its contents, please ping Tocacar on IRC freenode #phpmentoring.
 Thank you.